hallielarsson/Utopiae/intro.md

 ## Chapter 1 ##
 1. A: We do a crap job of tutorializing.
 1. B: Tutoring you mean?
 Like teaching?
+1. A: Yes?
+But like in games.
-1. A: Yes, well ... not quite.
-But yes.
-Sortof?
-Hmm....
+1. A: Not quite, But yes.
+1. Sortof?
 1. *45 seconds have elapsed.*
 1. B: Waiting.
-1. A: So, yes, I guess teaching?
+1. A: So, yes, teaching.
 Teaching plus onboarding.
 Making tutorials.
 1. B: Like in games?
 1. A: Like in games.
 1. B: We don't make games.